zh-f/CloudResetPwdAgent/README.md

 Contact & Contribute
 --------------------

-For information on how to contribute to CloudResetPwdAgent, please feel free to contact with email or pull requests directly.
+For information on how to contribute to CloudResetPwdAgent, please feel free to contact me with email or pull requests directly.

 -- End of broadcast